 As has been a common trend in our series on the cost of office furniture, finish selection can play a significant role in determining how much you end up paying for your configuration.

-Here are a couple of the common temptations that I recommend new customers think long and hard about as they can quickly run up the cost of your workstation(s):
+Here are a couple of the common upgrades that I many new customers may not realize can quickly run up the cost of your workstation(s):

 - Upgrading the panels from a single colour fabric to laminate or veneer

 - Built-in writeable whiteboard surfaces on the panels

 - Adding a glass (clear, glazed or framed) to the top of the panel for a little additional auditory privacy while maintaining the same open visual feel.

 While these upgrades may well help you create a workstation that you better enjoy working in every day, they will also certainly increase the bottom line on your invoice.